 While Finance and Accounting Outsourcing (FAO) services have been around for long – at least since the early 90s – their usage was dominated by firms located in the United States.
-However, with the passage of time, companies from other regions around the world started using these services, and they have grown phenomenally since then.
+However, with time, companies from other regions around the world started using these services, and they have grown phenomenally since then.

 Not only cumulative business, but the kind of work being handled by FAO services has evolved.
-Initially, companies would only hand over repetitive and simple tasks to these firms.
+Initially, companies would only hand over repetitive and straightforward tasks to these firms.
 Today, Outsourced Financial Services have expanded their scope across accounts payable and receivable, travel expense management, supply chain accounting, payroll processing, payment processing, pricing administration, bookkeeping, record to report, joint venture accounting and financial analysis reporting to name a few.
 Apart from this wide array of services, FAO firms have also been entrusted with more complex tasks like treasury planning and tax strategy.

 Before a company decides to employ the services of an FAO firm, it needs to lay the groundwork for it.
 Given the long-term nature of such contracts and the sensitive nature of details to be shared, some pre-preparedness is essential to ensure a smooth transition of services from the company to the FAO firm.

 Key personnel from the division of the company who has been managing the process which is to be outsourced should be identified, their capabilities of handing over the process to an FAO firm assessed, and their eventual appointment of managing the transition should be made.
-If this internal team does not have personnel which can handle these important tasks, then senior management should appoint a team from other divisions which can manage this transition smoothly.
+If this internal team does not have personnel who can handle these important tasks, then senior management should appoint a team from other divisions that can manage this transition smoothly.
 Hiccups here could jeopardize the process and compromise the reason for outsourcing.